vlandham/captain_z/out/captain_z.md

 Of course this is to say nothing of Captain Spears's evil red eye.

 Some people said it was a magic eye, and could kill a man with only a glare.
-Others said that Spears was cursed by a foul witch, and the red eye was markings of that spell.
-Others said that he couldn't see a wink out of it at all, a blindness caused by a run in with a poisonous jellyfish when he was just a wee lad.
+Others said that Spears was cursed by a foul witch, and the eye was markings of that spell.
+Others said that he couldn't see a wink out of it at all, a blindness caused by a run in with a poisonous jellyfish when he was just a child.

-No one knew who was right or wrong about Captain Spears and his red eye.
+No one knew who was right or wrong about Captain Spears and his eye.
 But it did seem to glow in the night, like the flame from a candle.
 And at times it changed color, from red to yellow, or even blue.

 The eye only added to the fearfulness other pirates felt when they spoke of Captain Spears.